tomsnunes/CodeScoop/README.md

     </a>
 </p>

-Scoop is a command-line installer for Windows.
+CodeScoop is a command-line installer for Windows.

-## What does Scoop do?
+## What does CodeScoop do?

-Scoop installs programs from the command line with a minimal amount of friction.
+CodeScoop installs programs from the command line with a minimal amount of friction.
 It:

 - Eliminates permission popup windows
 - Hides GUI wizard-style installers